Expertise is something to be applied. It is knowledge, it is context, it is wisdom. It’s diagnosis and problem-solving and flexibility.

 Experience is nothing more than just… what happened.

-Some people are intimidated in situations in which they feel they need experience and don’t have it.
+Some people feel intimidated in situations in which they feel they need experience and don’t have it.
 You might have heard of that internal HP survey released in 2014-ish that revealed that women only apply to jobs when they feel they have mastered all the duties and responsibilities for a role, and men apply when they feel they have mastered about 60%.
 Many have speculated about what these findings might mean (“the confidence gap!!”), and I will throw my opinion into the ring: women in the survey appear to be putting more stock in experience, while men appear to leverage expertise.
 I don’t think confidence is an issue at all.

-Using these definitions and this framework, “I’ve never done that before” loses weight in an argument for why you shouldn’t do something.
 Plenty of tangential experiences, with proper application of lessons learned, may lend the necessary expertise to succeed without the specific experience under your belt.

 I bet you have TONS of expertise.
 We all do… even though our experiences differ considerably.